Public Parks in Dubai

 - Dubai Public Parks are operated by the Dubai Municipality ... usually.
 Some parks might be operated by property developers but open to the public, for example the Burj Khalifa triangle park area (which is accessible 24 hrs and has no entry fee).

 - Entry fees are usually relatively cheap, about 2-5 dhs per person or 10 dhs per car for those allowing vehicle entry.
-The head of Dubai Municipality Public Parks department, Ahmed Abdul Karim (Karem/Kareem), was reported in 7 Days newspaper 12 November 2006 that management of public parks would be handed over to private companies, which might result in increased admission fees.
+The head of Dubai Municipality Public Parks department, Ahmed Abdul Karim (Karem, Kareem), was reported in 7 Days newspaper 12 Nov 2006 saying that management of public parks would be handed over to private companies, which might result in increased admission fees.
 As of early 2010, public parks in Dubai are still operated by the Dubai Municipality, and entry fees are mostly unchanged (and still cheap).

-- BBQ areas usually have cooking facilities (you need to bring wood / charcoal and matches).
+- BBQ areas usually have cooking facilities.
+You need to bring wood or charcoal, and matches.